Eurovision Song Contest 2018: Man Rushes Stage During SuRie’s Grand Final Performance

 Eurovision fans were immediately responsive to the incident.
 One person from Portugal apologized on behalf of their country, who is the official host of Eurovision this year.

 “On behalf of the Portuguese people, we’re really sorry this happened!!
 I’m sending you, the people of the UK and SuRie all the love and support.
-Nobody deserves to go through this!! much love and respect ♥,” said Luana in their Tweet.
+Nobody deserves to go through this!! much love and respect ♥,” said Luana in their tweet.

-Other fans praised SuRie for her calm reaction; others suggesting the singer should perform again.
-Mr B West was impressed that the audience participated and continued the song for SuRie, a dedication that many Eurovision fans can contest to.
+Other fans praised SuRie for her calm reaction; some even suggested the singer should perform again.
+Mr B West was impressed that the audience participated and continued the song for SuRie, a dedication that many Eurovision fans can attest to.

 It was unclear initially what the man said when he took the microphone from SuRie’s hand.
-He appeared to be speaking another language but it all happened so quickly that it was hard for anyone to catch what was being said.
+He appeared to be speaking another language, but it all happened so quickly that it was hard for anyone to catch what was being said.

-According to EurovisionUK, a Twitter fan account for Eurovision, translated what the man said.
+EurovisionUK, a Twitter fan account for Eurovision, translated what the man said.

 “He said ‘Nazis of the UK media’ for everyone asking.”